The Academic Curriculum

 Today’s job market requires graduates to be more than just experts in their area of academic focus; they need to be able to apply and adapt a wide array of skills and experiences to fit the changing needs of the job market.
 Post University’s undergraduate curriculum is specifically designed to ensure that graduates gain the knowledge, skills, and abilities they will need to succeed in a competitive job market.
 Each program has 5-10 program-level Student Learning Outcomes that are assessed.

 Program Core Courses

 The Core courses in the major impart students with the essential knowledge in the program.
 The courses are designed to progress in complexity, building from foundation courses (100-level) to courses with advanced and applied content (300-400-level).
-Upper level course may include a Senior Capstone experience or Internship/Practicum component.
+Upper level courses may include a Senior Capstone experience or Internship/Practicum component.

 Program Concentration Courses